Bootable USB flash drives

 It is possible to install Windows 8/8.1 on a flash drive (or an external hard disk drive or SSD) and boot Windows from the flash drive (or external HDD/SSD).

-How to Run a Portable Version of Windows [8/8.1] from a USB Drive –
+How (and Why) to Run Portable Versions of Windows [March 2019] –

 How to run portable programs and applications from a flash drive